 - Give the student an “AF” or “F” grade for the course;

-- Issue the student a letter of sanction (copies to Registrar and student's Department Head);
+- Issue the student a letter of sanction (copies to Registrar and student's Department Chair);

-- Other options as appropriate, not including those outlined in #4 below.
+- Other options as appropriate, not including those outlined in IV. below.

-Options available needing the approval of the Department Head and Vice President of Academic Affairs:
+Options available needing the approval of the Department Chair and Vice President of Academic Affairs: